My family: Evelyn Dalton, Betty, Earle and Theresa.

 Transitions in Aging was born out an a desire to find and share the wisdom from the lessons I learned caring for aging parents.
 All the planning, preparation, resources and assistance in the world cannot prevent catastrophic events.

-My experience and my story resonate.
-Complacency is not an option.
+To those who worry, feel overwhelmed and confused by it all I say: complacency is not an option.
 Denial of aging is not an option.
 Fear is not an option.
-Responsibility is not optional.
-Education is mandatory.
-Planning and preparation, essential.
+Responsibility is a choice.
+Education is essential.
+Planning and preparation, critical to protect your quality of life.